Cutting a Pancake with an Exotic Knife: The constrained long-legged T and A

 \subsection{The constrained long-legged \texorpdfstring{$\overline{{\sf A}}$}{{\sf A}}}

 The {\em unconstrained} long-legged ${\sf A}$ was discussed in \S\ref{SecAG}, where we showed that it is equivalent to a three-armed {\sf V}.
-A {\em constrained long-legged} $\overline{\sf A}$ is defined to be a long-legged ${\sf A}$ in which the ends of the crossbar are equidistant from the tip, or any image of such a figure under $\sG_{\mathnormal sim}$.
+A {\em constrained long-legged} $\overline{\sf A}$ is defined to be a long-legged ${\sf A}$ in which the endpoints of the crossbar are equidistant from the tip.
+This family is not holotypic: the group $\simGroup$ does not act transitively, and $\affineGroup$ does not preserve the constraint.

 For both the unconstrained ${\sf A}$ and the constrained $\overline{\sf A}$, the degrees of the base nodes are not all equal.
 For both shapes, there are three base nodes: the tip, which has degree 2, and the two crossbar nodes, which have degree 3.
+Our basic equation \eqref{EqEV2} then gives \beql{EqcA0} R = V_{\sC} +2n + 1\,. \eeq